carlsmith/coffeeshop/docs/gists.md

 ## Function: `clone`

 The `clone` function works like `chit`, but simply accepts a Gist ID as a string.
 It returns a gist chit populated with data from GitHub.

     run clone "98f97a41924ca81c9863"

 ## Function: `publish`

-The `publish` function takes a file chit, or a key string for one, and publishes the chit as a gist on GitHub.
+The `publish` function takes a file chit, or a key string for one, then publishes the chit as a gist on GitHub.

 The `publish` function returns a gist chit, equal to what `clone` would return for the newly published gist.
-The following line would first publish `foo.coffee`, then overwrite it in storage with the gist chit that `publish` returns.

-    set publish "foo.coffee"

-You could rename the gist with:

-    set "bar.coffee", publish "foo.coffee"
+    publish "foo.coffee"

-Note that you must set the chit returned to local storage if you want to `push` to that gist later.
-If you forget, just clone your published gist.

 ## Function: `push`

 The `push` function takes a gist chit, or a keystring for one, and uses it to update the published version on GitHub Gist.
-The published gist must belong to you too.
+The published gist must belong to you.
 It returns the gist chit.

+    push "foo.coffee"

 ## Authorisation